 You see, one very important requirement for applying a coating is to make sure the paint is perfectly polished and defect-free.
 Any scratches, contaminants, haze or swirl marks will be locked under the coating if they’re not removed first.
 Those defects will affect the way the light bounces off your paint, making it look less glossy.

 Polishing your paint first isn’t a requirement for waxes and sealants.
 If you do choose to polish it before sealing it, your paint will look as good or better than a ceramic coated car.
-The coating isn’t providing much gloss – it’s the prep work done underneath that matters.
+The coating isn’t providing much gloss – it’s the prep work done underneath that really makes the difference.

 3. Ceramic coatings are meant for people who don’t take care of their cars.